Robbie Grossman Player Props: Rangers vs. Yankees

 Robbie Grossman At The Plate

-- Grossman is batting .228 with eight doubles, seven home runs and 24 walks.
+- Grossman is hitting .227 with nine doubles, seven home runs and 24 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.